 In the short time since its start, Eastman Guitars has quickly become recognized for building very responsive, affordable acoustic and hollowbody-electric instruments.
 Hand built in China, Eastman guitars, mandolins, and ukuleles are available in a wide range of models to suit most any level of player.

-Froggy Bottom Guitars' 40+ year history has garnered legendary status from some of the top players in the industry.
-Their small team of luthiers in Chelsea, Vermont build a diverse line representing some of the most lively, resonant, and artfully constructed guitars in the world.
-The parlor and H model guitars are unparalleled for fingerstyle.
+The story of Froggy Bottom began in 1970.
+Froggy Bottom Guitars' 40+ year history has garnered praise from some of the top players in the industry.
+Their small team of luthiers in Chelsea, Vermont build a diverse line representing lively, resonant, and artfully constructed guitars.

 G&L was started in the 70's by Leo Fender and George Fullerton so that they could continue to innovate in the world of electric guitars and basses.
 Now, G&L makes a variety of instruments, many of which are excellent, updated versions of classic body shapes like stratocasters and telecasters.